Tasmanian Wilderness World Heritage Area: Background

 Tasmania is one of the states of Australia.
-It is an island in the Southern Ocean, immediately south of mainland Australia.
+It is an island in the Southern Ocean, immediately south of mainland Australia, the Bass Strait separating them.
 It has a temperate maritime climate, substantially different from most of mainland Australia.
 Australia has 21 World Heritage Sites, the first of which was listed in 1981.
 The best known are Kakadu, Uluru (formerly known as Ayers Rock) and the Great Barrier Reef.
 The Tasmanian Wilderness is probably the best known of the rest.

 Tasmania is approximately 296 km north to south and 315 km east to west, and about 300 km south of mainland Australia.
 Around 30 per cent of the state's land is reserved under some category of conservation land tenure.
 The Tasmanian Wilderness covers approximately 20 per cent of the state.
 It comprises Tasmania's four largest national parks and several smaller areas of various other conservation land tenures.
 3.4 million hectares out of the 6.8 million hectares of Tasmanian land is covered by forest, 70 per cent of which is in public land, 40 per cent in commercial forests, and 30 per cent on protected public land.
 Tasmania has a population just under 500,000.
 It has the weakest economy of all the Australian states, and tourism is seen as one of the few economic growth areas.
 Tasmania's tourism marketing promotes ecotourism based on the state's natural values; particularly those of the Tasmanian Wilderness.
 This puts considerable environmental pressure on the Tasmanian Wilderness even though most tourist accommodation is outside the boundaries and most tourism occurs at a few well-developed sites near the periphery of the area.